Rossum MCP & Agent

 Quick Start

-# Clone and run with Docker
+# Install and run (fastest)

-git clone https://github.com/stancld/rossum-agents.git && cd rossum-mcp
+git clone https://github.com/stancld/rossum-agents.git && cd rossum-agents

 echo "ROSSUM_API_TOKEN=your-token" > .env